MicrosoftDocs/visualstudio-docs/subscriptions/assign-license-bulk.md

    > [!div class="mx-imgBorder"]
    > ![Confirmation message if the upload of multiple subscribers succeeds](media/bulk-add-template-success.png)

-## Use Azure Active Directory groups to assign subscriptions
+## Use Azure AD groups to assign subscriptions
 Using this feature makes it easy to stay on top of your subscription assignments.
-You can add Azure Active Directory Security Groups in the Subscriptions Administration Portal which will ensure that all individuals in the group are assigned a subscription.
-And to make it easier, when individuals leave your organization and are removed from Azure Active Directory, their access to subscriptions is also removed.
+You can add Azure AD Security Groups in the Subscriptions Administration Portal which will ensure that all individuals in the group are assigned a subscription.
+And to make it easier, when individuals leave your organization and are removed from Azure AD, their access to subscriptions is also removed.

 > [!NOTE]
 > This capability is being deployed in phases, so it may not be availability immediately for your organization.